Fencing Laws and Your Neighbors: FAQs

 - Dangerous fences

-Sometimes, a neighbor may build an ugly fence out of spite for a neighbor.
+Sometimes, a neighbor may build an ugly fence as a reaction to an ongoing dispute with their neighbor.
 Many states have laws that regulate "spite fences."
 This is especially true when it gets built to annoy a neighbor and exceeds fence height limitations.
 Under these statutes, the neighbor may sue for its removal.

 My neighbor's fence violates a local ordinance.
 How can I get the ordinance enforced?